-The Competition Rules for the current year are available on the website.
+The Competition Rules are available on the website.
 Please ensure you are referring to the current year in case the Rules have changed from the previous year.
-The Competition Rules are developed by the Law Society of WA informed by feedback from participating schools, schools experiencing barriers to participating, volunteer lawyers and law students who support and participate in the competition and feedback from the broader legal profession and judiciary.
-They are reviewed periodically to ensure the conduct of the mock trials align with the MTC educational objectives and ensure, to the extent possible, that the experience of the students in the mock trials prepares them for what they may expect in real life.
-Teachers and students are encouraged to focus on the overarching educational objectives when participating in the MTC to ensure the experience is positive for all concerned.
+The Competition Rules are developed by the Law Society of Western Australia informed by feedback from participating schools, schools experiencing barriers to participating, volunteer lawyers and law students who support and participate in the competition and feedback from the broader legal profession and judiciary.
+They are reviewed periodically to ensure the conduct of the mock trials aligns with the MTC educational objectives and ensure, to the extent possible, that the experience of the students in the mock trials prepares them for what they may expect in real life.
+Teachers and students are encouraged to focus on the overarching educational objectives when participating in the MTC to ensure the experience is positive for all concerned and within the spirit of the competition.